open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The API is designed not to impose long-lived memory requirements on the user, although for some exporters it cannot be avoided.
-The potential for unbounded memory growth comes up when using momentary labels, labels that are used for a while and then are not used again.
+The potential for unbounded memory growth comes from "momentary-use" labels, labels which are used briefly and then are not used again.
-If the SDK is required to retain memory of every combination of instrument and label set it has ever seen, long-lived memory can become a problem--the requirement cannot be met.
+If the SDK is required to retain memory of every combination of instrument and label set it has ever seen, long-lived memory can become a problem.

 Nevertheless, exporters may be forced to allocate long-lived memory to perform their function, particularly with respect to the additive instruments.
 Metric exposition formats commonly have two ways of exposing additive instrument data: in terms of the change in a sum, or in terms of the sum itself.
-(The terms "delta" and "cumulative" are used to describe these two approaches in an export pipeline, they will not be used to describe the additive instruments.)
+(The terms "delta" and "cumulative" are used to describe these two approaches in an export pipeline, we avoid their use to describe the additive instruments.)

 There are two cases where an exporter must retain memory in order to operate correctly.